 Trucking companies can be held responsible for the dangers that their trucks bring to the road.
 If a trucking company fails to inspect its truck and sends that truck out on the road knowing the safety risk to other motorists, then that trucking company should be held accountable for the injuries that truck causes.
 Oklahoma recognizes a separate cause of action for negligent hiring, entrustment, and supervision against a trucking company for permitting an unqualified, inadequately trained, and/or unsafe driver on the roads.
 In these cases, it also possible to prove that the trucking company itself acted recklessly by permitting a dangerous driver to operate an 18-wheeler or tractor-trailer and cause accidents, thereby putting the general public at risk.
 In cases where negligent hiring claims are proven, trucking companies can also be subjected to punitive damages for willful or reckless conduct.
 Punitive damages are designed to punish a negligent trucking company and hopefully deter the trucking company from taking such action in the future, thereby increasing safety.

-Victims of 18-Wheeler or Tractor-Trailer Truck Accidents: Contact Nix Law Group
+Victims Of 18-Wheeler Or Tractor-Trailer Truck Accidents: Contact Maples, Nix & Diesselhorst

-The attorneys at Nix Law Group focus our practice on aggressively representing the victims of 18-wheeler and tractor-trailer truck accidents throughout Oklahoma, including Oklahoma City, Tulsa, and statewide.
-If you or a loved one has been injured or killed as a result of a trucking driver or trucking company's negligence, call Nix Law Group now for a free consult.
+The attorneys at Maples, Nix & Diesselhorst focus their practice on aggressively representing the victims of 18-wheeler and tractor-trailer truck accidents throughout Oklahoma, including Oklahoma City, Tulsa, and statewide.
+If you or a loved one has been injured or killed as a result of a trucking driver's or trucking company's negligence, call us now for a free consult.